Transcript: Trans Fat In Meat & Dairy

-Trans fats are bad, increasing one’s risks of heart disease, sudden death, and diabetes.
-Even, perhaps, aggression.
+Trans fats are bad, increasing one’s risks of heart disease, sudden death, and diabetes; even, perhaps, aggression.
 Trans fat intake has been associated with overt aggressive behavior, impatience, and irritability.

-Although most of America’s trans fat intake has traditionally come from processed foods containing partially-hydrogenated oils, a fifth of the trans fats in the American diet used to come from animal products, 1.2 grams out of the 5.8 total consumed daily.
-But now that trans fat labeling has been mandated, and places like New York City have banned the use of partially hydrogenated oils, the intake of industrial-produced trans fat is down to about 1.3, so that means now about 50% of America’s trans fats come from animal products.
+Although most of America’s trans fat intake has traditionally come from processed foods containing partially hydrogenated oils, a fifth of the trans fats in the American diet used to come from animal products—1.2 grams out of the 5.8 total consumed daily, on average.
+But, now that trans fat labeling has been mandated, and places like New York City banned the use of partially hydrogenated oils, the intake of industrially-produced trans fat is down to about 1.3.
+So, that means about 50% of America’s trans fat intake now comes from animal products.

 Now, is getting a few percent trans fats a problem, though?
 The most prestigious scientific body in the United States, the National Academies of Science, concluded that the only safe intake of trans fats is zero.
-In their report condemning trans fats they couldn’t even assign a Tolerable Upper Daily Limit of intake because “any incremental increase in trans fatty acid intake increases coronary heart disease risk.”
+In their report condemning trans fats, they couldn’t even assign a Tolerable Upper Daily Limit of intake because “any incremental increase in trans fatty acid intake increases [coronary heart disease] risk.”

 There’s been controversy, though, as to whether the trans fats naturally found in animal products are as bad as the synthetic fats in partially hydrogenated junk food.
-The latest study supports the notion that trans fat intake, irrespective of source—animal or industrial, increases cardiovascular disease risk, especially, it appears, in women.
+The latest “study supports the notion that [trans fat] intake, irrespective of source [animal or industrial] increases [cardiovascular disease] risk.”
+Especially, it appears, in women.

-Even eating vegan, though, there’s a loophole in labeling regulations, which allows foods with trans fats that contain .5 grams per serving to be listed as having, you guessed it, zero grams of trans fat.
-This labeling is misguiding the public by allowing foods to be labeled as ‘‘trans fat free’’ when they are, in fact, not.”
+Even eating vegan, though, there’s a loophole in labeling regulations, which allows foods with trans fats that contain up to .5 grams per serving to be listed as having, you guessed it, zero grams of trans fat.
+“This labeling is misguiding the public by allowing foods to be labeled as ‘trans fat free’ when they are, in fact, not.”